 hearing specialist Archives - The New York Otolaryngology Group

-Her interests include unilateral hearing loss, congenital conductive hearing losses (microtia and atresia), technologically advanced hearing aids, and assistive listening devices.
+Dr. Marcus values patient-centered care and her interests include unilateral hearing loss, congenital conductive hearing losses (microtia and atresia), technologically advanced hearing aids, and implantable hearing device solutions.

 6083